Brian and Ed Krassenstein: Media appearances

 On December 12, 2018, Vice News Tonight included a segment on Brian and Ed Krassenstein entitled "Meet the Krassensteins, the superstar bros of #Resistance Twitter."
 The segment followed the brothers on the day that former Trump attorney Michael Cohen was sentenced to prison.

 The Krassensteins played themselves in several episodes of a A Fowl American, an animated series of web shorts by Greg Cipes and Kevin Coulston.

 From January to September 2019, the brothers hosted KrassenCast: Defending What's Left, a podcast about political news.
 Guests on their show included 2020 presidential candidates Andrew Yang, Marianne Williamson, and Seth Moulton; 2020 Senate candidate Jaime Harrison; and U.S. Representative Ro Khanna.

 In January 2024, the Krassensteins participated in a live debate, hosted by ZeroHedge, alongside Destiny, where they faced off against Alex Jones and Glenn Greenwald.
 The debate focused on the events surrounding the January 6 United States Capitol attack.

+Personal lives

+As of 2019, the brothers reside in Fort Myers, Florida, and graduated from Rutgers University in 2004 with degrees in economics.